 A friend of mine has HER2-positive breast cancer.
 Can you tell me what this means?

-Standard chemotherapy agents such as doxorubicin (Adriamycin) also can be effective in treating HER2-positive breast cancers, although these drugs don't specifically target the HER2 protein.
+Certain standard chemotherapy drugs also can be effective in treating HER2-positive breast cancers, although these drugs don't specifically target the HER2 protein.

 See more Expert Answers

 - Yamauchi H, et al. HER2 and predicting response to therapy in breast cancer. https://www.uptodate.com/contents/search.
 Accessed Feb.
 23, 2020.